-Prestigious banking license opening all wealthy European banking market of 500 million consumers.
+Prestigious bank license opening all wealthy European banking market of 500 million consumers.
 Equity capital of Specialised Bank – EUR 1 mil., Bank – EUR 5 mil.
 Licensing time – 6 months.

 According to the European Regulation (EU) No 575/2013, Banks considered as Credit Institutions.
 Only the Banks (Credit Institutions) have exclusive right to accept deposits and other repayable funds from non-professional market participants and provide full scale banking services.
 Lithuanian licensed Bank is able to offer all banking services in single European financial market of 30 countries for 500 million wealthy consumers and 20 million businesses.